FAQ

 If the address you are interested in is already covered by fibre optic, the marketing time of the services is established by the chosen operator.

-The completion times of the FiberCop FTTH network, in the areas envisaged by the plan, are closely connected to the territorial complexity (town planning) and the excavation permits managed by the local administrations.
+The completion times of the FiberCop FTTH network are closely connected to the territorial complexity (town planning) and the excavation permits managed by the local administrations.

 A building is only and exclusively cabled if the joint property manager or the owner authorise FiberCop to proceed with the works.